We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Psoriasis is an autoimmune condition that causes raised, red or purple scaly patches on the skin.
 Some people experience mild to severe psoriasis symptoms on the genitals.
 These symptoms are manageable with medication.

 Although there is no cure for genital psoriasis, people with moderate to severe symptoms can take biologic medications if symptoms have not responded to other treatments.

 Genital psoriasis often occurs alongside psoriasis of the skin.
-One study from 2018 estimated that 33–63% of people with psoriasis experience symptoms on the genitals at some point.
+One

 In this article, we discuss how to recognize and treat genital psoriasis.